 Each student is assigned a faculty advisor in their first year, and the advisor remains constant through the student's study at UCSD.
 Faculty advisors serve as direct contacts for the students and provide advice of a technical nature.
 Students are encouraged to contact their faculty advisor to discuss not just questions, problems, and concerns, but also progress in the degree, and advice related to careers, graduate school, and other activities.
 In addition, students are encouraged to meet the Chair or Vice-Chair if they have any specific concerns or queries.

 Programmatic questions and routine interactions related to course registration are handled by the Undergraduate Advisor.
 The Undergraduate Advisor meets regularly with the Department's Undergraduate Affairs Committee to handle all administrative matters and requests as well as to discuss students concerns, as appropriate.

-In general the department does not allow deviations from the prescribed curricula.
+In general, the department does not allow deviations from the prescribed curricula.
 Program alterations or exceptions to stated requirements are made, only when appropriate and justifiable, through a written procedure, by petition.
-The petition is first reviewed by the Undergraduate Student Affairs Advisor and then must be reviewed for potential approval by the Chair of the Undergraduate Affairs Committee.
+The petition is first reviewed by the Undergraduate Advisor and then must be reviewed by the Chair of the Undergraduate Affairs Committee.
 In cases where prerequisites are concerns, the faculty member teaching the course is also required to review the petition prior to it being reviewed by the Chair of the Undergraduate Affairs Committee.